-Our short-term financing is generally obtained through short-term bank line financing on an uncommitted, secured basis, securities lending arrangements and repurchase agreements.
-We borrow from various banks on a demand basis with company-owned and, to a lesser extent, customer securities pledged as collateral.
+Our short-term financing is generally obtained through short-term bank line financing on an uncommitted, secured basis, securities lending arrangements, repurchase agreements, and committed bank line financing on an unsecured basis.
+We borrow from various banks on a demand basis with company-owned and customer securities pledged as collateral.
 The value of customer-owned securities used as collateral is not reflected in the consolidated statement of financial condition.
+We also have an unsecured, committed bank line available.

-Our uncommitted secured lines of credit at December 31, 2019, totaled \$835.0 million with four unaffiliated banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
+Our uncommitted secured lines of credit at December 31, 2020, totaled \$1.0 billion with five unaffiliated banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
 The availability of our uncommitted lines is subject to approval by the individual banks each time an advance is requested and may be denied.
-Our peak daily borrowing on our uncommitted secured lines was \$276.0 million during the year ended December 31, 2019.
+Our peak daily borrowing on our uncommitted secured lines was \$490.0 million during the year ended December 31, 2020.
 There are no compensating balance requirements under these arrangements.
 Any borrowings on secured lines of credit are generally utilized to finance certain fixed income securities.
-At December 31, 2019, we had no outstanding balances on our uncommitted secured lines of credit.
+At December 31, 2020, we had no outstanding balances on our uncommitted secured lines of credit.

 We have a committed, secured Credit Agreement, as amended, (the "Agreement") with Stifel Bank and Trust ("SB&T"), a wholly-owned subsidiary of the Parent.
 Under the terms of the Agreement, SB&T provides our company with a \$130.0 million revolving credit facility, which is supported by two letters of credit.
-The credit facility expires in July 2020.
+The credit facility expires in July 2021.
 The borrowings are collateralized by company-owned securities and receivables.
 The applicable interest rate under the revolving credit facility is calculated as a per annum rate equal to the Eurocurrency Rate plus 1.50%.
 See Note 15 for further discussion of our related party transactions.
-At December 31, 2019, we had \$1.5 million outstanding on the letters of credit with no other advances on our revolving credit facility and were in compliance with all covenants.
+At December 31, 2020, we had \$1.5 million outstanding on the letters of credit with no other advances on our revolving credit facility and were in compliance with all covenants.

-We have a 364-day Credit Agreement with a maturity date of June 2020 in which the lenders are number of financial institutions.
-The committed unsecured borrowing facility provides for maximum borrowings of up to \$250.0 million at variable rates of interest.
-At December 31, 2019, we had no advances on our credit facility and were in compliance with all covenants.
+We have a 364-day Credit Agreement with a maturity date of June 2021 in which the lenders are number of financial institutions.
+The committed unsecured borrowing facility provides for maximum borrowings of up to \$300.0 million at variable rates of interest.
+At December 31, 2020, we had no advances on our credit facility and were in compliance with all covenants.